 Records must be maintained and managed in part due to legal requirements.
 Further, there may be fiscal reasons for retaining records—typically managing them until an audit is completed.
-In absence of legal and fiscal requirements, there may be administrative needs that necessitate the maintenance and management of records.
+In the absence of legal and fiscal requirements, there may be administrative needs that necessitate the maintenance and management of records.
 Finally, a portion of the records will be accessioned and maintained by the University Archives, at the end of their useful administrative life, due to their historical significance.

 All records created by university employees in the course of their duties on behalf of the University of Louisiana at Lafayette are retained for as long as they are required to meet the legal, administrative, and operational requirements of the University, after which time they may be either destroyed or transferred to the University Archives.
 The final disposition (either destruction or transfer to the University Archives) of records is carried out according to approved records schedules and state policies.

 Best Practices for Managing Records

 Departments should manage their records in a trustworthy manner that ensures their authenticity.
 In order to do this, departments and offices should: